Why the Best Marketing Strategies Fit on One Page

 Many strategies fail because they address symptoms instead of root causes.
 A drop in sales or engagement may look like the problem, but the underlying issue is often a change in perception, behaviour, or relevance.

 Identifying the true problem allows teams to focus their efforts where it actually matters.
+This is also the core lesson from problem-first branding — the problem must come before the solution.

 What defining the problem involves: